 This brings us back neatly to the benefits of running your own website.
 If you have purchased your own domain name and are using an open source system like WordPress which is hosted on a third party host then you can be pretty confident that you truly own your website and, no matter what changes, you will remain in control of that particular slice of the internet.
 So, a key thing you achieve with your own website is just that.
 Control.
 And with this control there are many, many things you can benefit from with your own website such as:

 - The ability to design your page layout.

-- The ability to promote your products and services however you wish (on pone page of 100).
+- The ability to promote your products and services however you wish (on one page or one hundred).